-Priority Charter Schools may consolidate formal complaints as to allegations of sexual harassment against more than one respondent, or by more than one complainant against one or more respondents, or by one party against the other party, where the allegations of sexual harassment arise out of the same facts or circumstances.
+Priority Charter Schools may consolidate complaints as to allegations of sex discrimination against more than one respondent, or by more than one complainant against one or more respondents, or by one party against the other party, where the allegations of sex discrimination arise out of the same facts or circumstances.
+If Priority Charter Schools decides to consolidate the complaints, it must provide notice of the additional allegations to the parties whose identities are known.